sqonk/phext-datakit/docs/api/DataFrame.md

 ```
 Run a correlation over one or more columns to find similarities in values.

+The resulting DataFrame is a matrix of values representing the closeness of the ajoining values.

+- **$method** Correlation method to use.
+Accepted values are 'pearson' or 'spearman'.
+- **$columns** Columns to use for the correlation.
 If no column is specified then the the operation runs over all columns.

-The resulting DataFrame is a matrix of values representing the closeness of the ajoining values.

 ------